Elitemaster/Post-Forum/README.md

 Post-Forum
 ==========

-Free fast and powerful forum solution write in PHP.
+Free, fast, and powerful forum solution in PHP.
 Licensed by the BSD-clause license 3.